Brief Description

 Samples are collected and submitted by an official of the local public health agency or state district health office.
 Sample collection and submission must be coordinated through the District's Epidemiology Specialist.

-Food samples must have at least 25 grams of food material collected in a suitable container for the Poisons in Food/Beverages Screen.
+Food samples must contain at least 25 grams of food material collected in a leak-proof container.

-Beverage samples must have at least 50 milliliters of beverage collected in a suitable container for the Poisons in Food/Beverages Screen.
+Beverage samples must have at least 50 milliliters of beverage collected in a leak-proof container.

 Storage/Transport